News and Inspiration

 We often focus on the financial savings that house sharing offers, but there is also a lot to be said for the better quality of the home and the greater living space a share can provide.
-With professional landlords trying to squeeze as much money out of a small space as possible, live-in landlords often…
+With professional landlords trying t squeeze as much money out of a small space as possible, live-in landlord’s often…

 BBC Radio 4 You and Yours programme looks at house sharing when older.
 Presenter Shari Val speaks to Suzanne and Nick.
 Listen to this 8 minute radio segment at timepoint 12.26 on this BBC Sounds recording using the link below.
 Suzanne is 62 and lives in London.
 She has two younger lodgers (30s) as it…